FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 Interaction with your Oasis's database from Actions provides a powerful way of manipulating it.
 For example, once you run an action, you might want to save its output in an existing NOMAD entry, or even create new ones.
-We provide a curated set of utils in `nomad.orchestrator.database.utils` module to perform these tasks.
+We provide a curated set of utils in `nomad.actions.database.utils` module to perform these tasks.

 !!! tip "Important"
-    Since interacting with database directly (bypassing the API endpoint) through Actions is highly risky, we strongly recommend to only do this through the functions defined under `nomad.orchestrator.database.utils`
+    Since interacting with database directly (bypassing the API endpoint) through Actions is highly risky, we strongly recommend to only do this through the functions defined under `nomad.actions.database.utils`
     module.
 If you have to perform a task that is not covered in the utils, please use the available API endpoints and interact with the database via the network.
 While this entails some network overhead